 If you want to use a BYOL pricing model, skip to Adding your pricing model in Partner Portal.

-Kubernetes applications are priced by usage, so customers pay for your software based on measurements that you choose, such as the number of containers or storage time.
+Kubernetes apps are priced by usage, so customers pay for your software based on measurements that you choose, such as the number of containers or storage time.
 For example, you can set your price by gibibyte-hours of storage time.

 Choosing your pricing metrics

 You can charge your customers using measurements that apply to your solution, called metrics.
 A typical example of a metric is the time for which customers use your solution.
 For example, you can charge $0.05 per hour of use.
-Similarly, you can charge customers by the quantity of data processed by your application, the number of API requests customers make, and so on.
+Similarly, you can charge customers by the quantity of data processed by your app, the number of API requests customers make, and so on.

-While you are choosing your metrics, you must also choose a reporting unit for each metric, which represents the granularity with which you measure your application's usage.
+While you are choosing your metrics, you must also choose a reporting unit for each metric, which represents the granularity with which you measure your app's usage.
 You must measure the reporting unit as an integer, and not as a fractional number.

 $0.256 per gibibyte (1024 mebibytes) of data processed, and your reporting unit